 The Fund will invest a majority of its assets in church loans and the remainder in other debt securities, such as mortgage-backed securities and cash.
 The church loan segment of the Fund aims to provide impact and income, while the mortgage-backed segment seeks to provide income and liquidity for the quarterly redemption process.
-The portfolio management team works with Thrivent’s Church Finance group to source and structure the church loans.
+The portfolio management team works with Thrivent’s Church Financing group to source and structure the church loans.
 They use various research techniques, both quantitative and qualitative, to assess a borrower’s ability to repay the loan.
-The portfolio is constructed through a bottom-up process and is not managed with a target duration or yield.
-However, fund management will pay attention to these and other factors in building and managing the portfolio.
+The portfolio is constructed through a bottom-up process and is not managed to a target duration or yield, although these and other factors are considered by the Adviser.